VTUL/smart-commons/README.md

 The Smart Commons started as a project in the Virginia Tech University Libraries.
 The aim is to add sensors to furniture around the spaces in order to collect anonymous usage data and ultimately improve user experience of the spaces.

 ## Credits
-This project relies on the Johnny-Five and chipio repositories.
+This project relies on the [Johnny-Five](http://johnny-five.io/) and [chip-io](https://github.com/sandeepmistry/node-chip-io) repositories.

 ## License
 MIT